Trails & Beyond

 Pays Basque

-The sheer size of Nouvelle Aquitaine means that it is extremely diverse.
-The north-west, comprising the departments of Dordogne and Lot-et-Garonne, consists of rolling hills, large wine-growing areas in the lower-lying regions, as well as wooded areas and agriculture in the hillier north-east.
+Due to its size alone, Nouvelle Aquitaine is incredibly diverse.
+The northwest, with the departments of Dordogne and Lot et Garonne, consists of rolling hills, large vineyards in the lower-lying areas, as well as forests and agriculture in the more hilly northeast.

-The Basque Country is a region in northern Spain and southwestern France, known for its green landscape, rugged coastline and rich culture.
-We travel to the Basque Country to discover the people, nature, art, history and, of course, the gastronomy of this area.
+The Basque Country is a region in northern Spain and southwestern France, known for its green landscapes, rugged coastline and rich culture.
+We travel to the Basque Country to discover people, nature, art, history and, of course, the gastronomy of this area.

-The Spessart is a low mountain range between Vogelsberg, Rhön and Odenwald in Bavaria and Hesse.
-It comprises the largest contiguous area of mixed deciduous forests in Germany and lies north of the Main River, which forms the border with the Odenwald.
+The Spessart is a low mountain range located between the Vogelsberg, Rhön, and Odenwald in Bavaria and Hesse.
+It contains the largest contiguous area of mixed deciduous forests in Germany and lies north of the Main River, which forms the border to the Odenwald.

-In earlier times, the Spessart region was an industrial hotspot, where craft businesses such as smithies became the first mechanised production facilities, drawing the necessary energy from hydropower.
-There are still some noteworthy examples of this today, such as the hammer mill in Hasloch.
+Yet, in earlier times, the Spessart was an industrial hotspot, where craft workshops—such as smithies—evolved into the first mechanized production facilities, drawing the necessary energy from water power.
+Today, there are still impressive examples of this, such as the hammer smithy in Hasloch.

 Spessart